LedgerHQ/developer-portal/pages/signing-devices/device-app/clones/eth-clones.md

----
-title: 2 - All other paths
+# 2 - All other paths
-subtitle:
-tags: []
-category: Embedded Application
-redirect_from:
-  - docs/nano-app/eth-clones
-  - docs/nano-app/eth-clones/
-toc: true
-author:
-layout: doc
----

 Follow this process if your chain uses another path than 44/60.